ikamaru/titanium-hms-push-kit/README.md

 </modules>
 ```
 - [x] Before using Push Kit, enable it.
 For details, please refer to [Enabling Required Services](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/android-config-agc-0000001050170137-V5#EN-US_TOPIC_0000001078601380__section9471122085218).
-- [x] After enabling the Push Kit make sure to re-download the `agconnect-services.json` and add it to the root folder of your project as described in the HMS preparation [HMS preparation](https://github.com/ikamaru/ti.hms.enviroment_prepration) Plugin
+- [x] After enabling the Push Kit make sure to re-download the `agconnect-services.json` and past it to the **platform/android** folder of your project as described in the HMS preparation [HMS preparation](https://github.com/ikamaru/titanium-hms-env_preparation#structure-of-the-project) Plugin

 ## Notes:
 ### Setting the Notification Icon